An Ecosystem of Services for FAIR Computational Workflows: Abstract

 \section{Abstract}

-Computational workflows, regardless of their portability or maturity, represent major investments of both effort and expertise.
-They are first class, publishable research objects in their own right.
-They are key to sharing methodological know-how for reuse, reproducibility, and transparency.
-Consequently, the application of the FAIR principles to workflows \cite{goble_2019,wilkinson_2025} is inevitable to enable them to be Findable, Accessible, Interoperable, and Reusable.
-Making workflows FAIR would reduce duplication of effort, assist in the reuse of best practice approaches and community-supported standards, and ensure that workflows as digital objects can support reproducible and robust science.
-FAIR workflows also encourage interdisciplinary collaboration, enabling workflows developed in one field to be repurposed and adapted for use in other research domains.
-FAIR workflows draw from both FAIR data \cite{wilkinson_2016} and software \cite{barker_2022} principles.
-Workflows propose explicit method abstractions and tight bindings to data, hence making many of the data principles apply.
-Meanwhile, as executable pipelines with a strong emphasis on code composition and data flow between steps, the software principles apply, too.
-As workflows are chiefly concerned with the processing and creation of data, they also have an important role to play in ensuring and supporting data FAIRification.
+Computational workflows represent major investments of effort and expertise.
+As first-class, publishable research objects of their own, they are key to sharing methodological know-how for reuse, reproducibility, and transparency.
+Thus, the application of the \MakeUppercase{FAIR} Principles to workflows is inevitable to enable them to be Findable, Accessible, Interoperable, and Reusable.
+Making workflows \MakeUppercase{FAIR} reduces duplication of effort, assists in the reuse of best practice approaches and community-supported standards, and ensures that workflows as digital objects can support reproducible, robust science. \MakeUppercase{FAIR} workflows draw from both \MakeUppercase{FAIR} data and software principles, and they help ensure and support data FAIRification.

-The FAIR Principles for software and data mandate the use of persistent identifiers (PID) and machine actionable metadata associated with workflows to enable findability, reusability, interoperability and reusability.
-To implement the principles requires a PID and metadata framework with appropriate programmatic protocols, an accompanying ecosystem of services, tools, guidelines, policies, and best practices, as well the buy-in of existing workflow systems such that they adapt in order to adopt.
-The European EOSC-Life Workflow Collaboratory is an example of such a digital infrastructure for the Biosciences: it includes a metadata standards framework for describing workflows (i.e. RO-Crate, Bioschemas, and CWL), that is managed and used by dedicated new FAIR workflow services and programmatic APIs for interoperability and metadata access such as those proposed by the Global Alliance for Genomics and Health (GA4GH) \cite{rehm_2021}.
-The WorkflowHub registry supports workflow Findability and Accessibility, while workflow testing services like LifeMonitor support long-term Reusability, Usability and Reproducibility.
-Existing workflow management systems/languages and packaging solutions are incorporated and adapted to promote portability, composability, interoperability, provenance collection and reusability, and to use and support these FAIR services.
+The \MakeUppercase{FAIR} Principles emphasize the association of persistent identifiers and machine-actionable metadata with workflows.
+Implementing the Principles requires a framework with appropriate programmatic protocols and an accompanying ecosystem of services, tools, policies, and best practices, as well the buy-in of existing workflow systems.
+The European EOSC-Life Workflow Collaboratory is an example of such a digital infrastructure for the Biosciences.
+It includes a metadata standards framework for describing workflows that is managed and used by dedicated new \MakeUppercase{FAIR} workflow services and programmatic APIs for interoperability and metadata access.
+It includes the WorkflowHub registry and LifeMonitor workflow testing service, and it incorporates existing workflow systems and packaging solutions.